Protein Powder Recalls & Lawsuits: 2025–2026 Tracker (FDA + Class Actions)

 Q: How often is this page updated?

-We check the FDA enforcement database monthly and update this page within 48 hours of any new recall that falls within our monitoring criteria.
-The date of our last check is shown in the update banner at the top of this page.
-If you know of a recall that is not listed here, please contact us.
+We check the FDA enforcement database monthly and monitor new protein-related class actions as they are filed.
+We update this page whenever a new recall or lawsuit falls within our monitoring criteria.
+The date of our last update is shown in the banner at the top of this page.
+If you know of a recall or case that is not listed here, please contact us.

 Concerned About Lead in Your Protein Powder?

-Recalls are one piece of the supplement safety picture.
-Lead and heavy metal contamination is a separate — and arguably more widespread — concern.
+Recalls and lawsuits are two pieces of the supplement safety picture.
+Lead and heavy metal contamination is the underlying issue behind the recent wave of cases.
 We've tested and ranked 134+ brands so you don't have to guess.

 Sources & References: